ziyoung/better-wilcom-docs/wilcom-docs/Modifying/productivity/Simple_offsets.md

 | Object type       | Choice of outline object types: Run, Triple Run or Column C.                |
 | Offsets for holes | Option to exclude or include outlines for any holes in the selected object. |

-3Click OK to apply settings.
+3. Click OK to apply settings.
 The design outline is stitched in the current palette color using current properties.
 Change settings as required.

 Tip: ![KanjiWithOutlines.png](assets/KanjiWithOutlines.png)You can use Simple Offsets to create outlines around entire designs, including lettering.